 THE [VERY LONG] BACKGROUND STORY

 Around 2009, when I discovered mobile blogging, I began a parallel blog too, "帥の遊記 LITE", where I used to post just a photo or two of everyday things where I lived, sometimes with a short comment.

 Later on, as my posts started being read by both strangers and people close to me, in December 2011 I decided to make "La pata de buda" my main publishing space, replacing completely the original blog.
 I also realised that, increasingly, I would occasionally publish in "La pata de buda" simple short posts about plain everyday things or happenings where I lived, while posts in "帥の遊記 LITE" would sometimes have 5 or more photos, a longer comment, and even refer to travel.
 As both blogs became less and less different from each other, I wondered if there was any point in treating them as separate things.

 In January 2013 I took the step and merged both into this one, "Chai by the fjord".
 As for the name, it combines images of two of my favourite countries to visit: Having tea (chai in Persian) in a cosy teahouse inside one of Esfahan's bridges, in Iran; and admiring the fjord of Sigló in winter, in Iceland.
-Alternatively, though, you could take "Chai" as the Hebrew word for "life" (חי), in which case the title means "Life by the fjord", which is also very fitting!
+Alternatively, though, you could take "Chai" as the Hebrew word for "alive" or "living" (חי), in which case the title means "Living by the fjord", which is pretty cool too!